jestjs/jest/docs/Webpack.md

 ### Handling Static Assets

-Next let's configure Jest to gracefully handle asset files such as stylesheets and images.
-Usually these files aren't particularly useful in tests so we can safely mock them out.
+Next, let's configure Jest to gracefully handle asset files such as stylesheets and images.
+Usually, these files aren't particularly useful in tests so we can safely mock them out.
 However, if you are using CSS Modules then it's better to mock a proxy for your className lookups.

 ```js
 // package.json